 evidence has been set before all the nations, the resurrection and transfiguration of the conquerors will occur, along

-with the Presence of Jesus.
-This will be the commencement of the KINGDOM AGE.
+with the presence of Jesus.
+This will be the commencement of the new creation age.